Cholesterol Embolization Syndrome

 Which specialist assesses it?
 The nephrologist takes part when there is kidney involvement, along with the internist and the vascular specialist depending on the presentation.
 In the case of signs of impaired circulation or kidney changes, the recommended course is to seek a professional assessment to guide the workup.

-Specialties that treat cholesterol embolization syndrome
+Data on 30 doctors who treat cholesterol embolization syndrome

 Treatment by city